 In 1953, at the Coronation of Queen Elizabeth II, the Palmette tiara was seen on Mary, Dowager Duchess of Devonshire (daughter-in-law of Evelyn), who was Mistress of the Robes to Queen Elizabeth II.
 She wore it in a portrait by Cecil Beaton, to State Opening’s of Parliament in the 1950 and 60s, as well as during a State Visit to the Netherlands in 1958.
 She continued to wear the tiara until she retired as Mistress of the Robes in 1965.

 Made in the 1870, the Devonshire Honeysuckle tiara features seven honeysuckle elements over a diamond base.
 Other diamond elements can be added to the tiara, and the honeysuckle elements can be worn as brooches.
-It was made for Lady Louisa Cavendish, daughter of the 7th duke, but Evelyn, the 9th Duchess of Devonshire was the first Duchess pictured in the piece, wearing it for official portraits and as a stomacher (with two of the family diamond rivierés) during the 1911 coronation.
+It was made for Lady Louisa Cavendish, daughter of the 7th duke, but Evelyn, the 9th Duchess of Devonshire was the first Duchess pictured in the piece, wearing it for official portraits and as a stomacher (with the family’s diamond rivierés) during the 1911 coronation.
 Her successor, Mary, Duchess of Devonshire rarely wore the piece.

 The Honeysuckle Tiara is the only tiara to have been worn by the current Duchess, Amanda, who wore it at her wedding to Debo’s son in 1967.
 It will most likely be seen next on Laura, Countess of Burlington, daughter-in-law of the Duke and Amanda.